-By the treaty of September 24, 1827, between the United States and the Delaware Indians, it was agreed by the parties that the country in the fork of the Kansas and Missouri Rivers, extending up the Kansas River to the Kansas line, and up the Missouri River to Camp Leavenworth, and thence by a line drawn westwardly, leaving a space of ten miles wide north of the Kansas boundary line for an outlet, shall be conveyed and forever secured by the United States to the said Delaware Nation as their permanent residence.
+By the treaty of September 24, 1829, between the United States and the Delaware Indians, it was agreed by the parties that the country in the fork of the Kansas and Missonri Rivers, extending up the Kansas River to the Kansas line, and up the Missonri River to Camp Leavenworth, and thence by a line drawn westwardly, leaving a space of ten miles wide north of the Kansas boundary line for an outlet, shall be conveyed and forever secured by the United States to the said Delaware Nation as their permanent residence.

 By the first article of the treaty of May 6, 1854, between the same parties, a permanent reservation was set aside for the Delawares out of the lands guaranteed to them by the treaty of 1829, and the remainder of the lands were sold for their benefit.
+By the treaty of May 30, 1860, eighty acres to each member of the tribe was to be allotted in severalty out of the above reservation, and the remainder sold for their

-By the treaty of May 30, 1860, eighty acres to each member of the tribe was to be allotted in severalty out of the above reservation, and the remainder sold for their benefit to the Leavenworth, Pawnee, and Western Railroad Company.
-The sixth article of this treaty, among other things, provides: "It is further understood that at the treaty between the Delawares and the United States, made September 24, 1829, the boundary of the reservation then set apart for them included the half-breed Kansas lands, but it afterwards proved that the United States had previously set apart those lands for the half-breed Kaws, and by that means they have been kept out of the use and benefit of said lands.
+By the treaty of May 30, 1860, eighty acres to each member of the tribe was to be allotted in severalty out of the above reservation, and the remainder sold for their benefit to the Leavenworth, Pawnee and Western Railroad Company.
+The sixth article of this treaty, among other things, provides: "It is further understood that at the treaty between the Delawares and the United States made September 24, 1829, the boundary of the reservation then set apart for them included the half-breed Kansas lands, but it afterwards proved that the United States had previously set apart those lands for the half-breed Kaws, and by that means they have been kept out of the use and benefit of said lands.
 It is therefore hereby agreed that a fair valuation should be made by the United States upon such lands, under the direction of the Secretary of the Interior, and that the amount of said valuation shall be paid the Delawares."

-By the treaty of July 4, 1866, the Delawares ceded the remainder of their lands in Kansas to the United States to be sold to the Leavenworth, Pawnee and Western Railroad Company, the United States guaranteeing the payment to them of the full value of the same, and agreeing to sell them a tract of land in compact form in the Indian Territory equal to one hundred and sixty acres for each member of the tribe, at the price per acre paid for the same by the United States, said land to be paid for by the Delawares out of moneys arising from the sale of their said lands in Kansas.
+By the treaty of July 4, 1866, the Delawares ceded the remainder of their lands in Kansas to the United States, to be sold to the Leavenworth, Pawnee and Western Railroad Company, the United States guaranteeing the payment to them of the full value of the same, and agreeing to sell them a tract of land, in compact form, in the Indian Territory, equal to one hundred and sixty acres for each member of the tribe, at the price per acre paid for the same by the United States, said land to be paid for by the Delawares out of moneys arising from the sale of their said lands in Kansas.